Moroccans in Germany

 In Germany, especially in the Rhine-Main area, many persons of Moroccan descent have roots in the province Nador.

-Among the Moroccan community in Germany, there is also a small, significant minority of people Spanish-Moroccan origin.
+Among the Moroccan community in Germany, there is also a small, significant minority of people of Spanish-Moroccan origin.

 According to a BKA report on statistics from 2017, immigrants from Morocco constituted 1.0% of all asylum seekers between 2015-2017 and those group represent 3.9% of all migrant crime suspects.